Research Projects

 Introduction

-The Wilson's Disease Support Group – UK is grateful to all parties interested in conducting clinical research into Wilson's disease (WD).
-If you are a WD patient living in the UK who might like to take part in clinical research or in being interviewed by a Medical Research Company in matters relating to WD, please consider completing and returning the form for the WD Patient Register - UK (see link opposite).
+The Wilson’s Disease Support Group – UK is grateful to all parties interested in conducting clinical research into Wilson’s disease (WD).
+If you are a WD patient living in the UK who might like to take part in clinical research or be interviewed by a Medical Research Company in matters relating to WD, please consider completing and returning the form for the WD Patient Register – UK (see link below).
 We can then contact you directly to let you know when a suitable study comes to our attention.
 Please note that Wilson’s disease patients who have received a liver transplant are also eligible to join the Register and take part in research.
 Thank you.

 The following is a list of Studies that have come to our attention.